kubernetes/enhancements/keps/sig-scheduling/5500-cel-based-scheduling/README.md

 This enhancement introduces support for Common Expression Language (CEL) in Taint/Toleration and NodeAffinity.
 The KEP adds a new `matchCELExpressions` field to **core/v1 NodeSelectorTerm**, enabling CEL expressions for node selection in **Pod NodeAffinity** and **PersistentVolume NodeAffinity**.
 Additionally, a new `expression` field is added to **core/v1 Toleration** for CEL-based taint matching.

-CEL expressions provide a powerful and extensible mechanism for expressing complex scheduling constraints, including semantic version comparisons, string manipulation, and compound logical conditions—all within a single, validated expression.
+CEL expressions provide a powerful and extensible mechanism for expressing complex scheduling constraints, including semantic version comparisons, string manipulation, and compound logical conditions all within a single, validated expression.

 ## Motivation